 The Obverse Of The 1929 Wheat Penny

-The obverse or head side of the 1929 wheat penny features the right-facing portrait of President Abraham Lincoln.
-This portrait takes up the majority of the coin’s surface.
+The obverse (heads side) of the 1929 wheat penny features the right-facing portrait of President Abraham Lincoln, a design that broke a century-old American tradition of using allegorical Liberty figures.
+This portrait takes up the majority of the coin’s surface and was designed by sculptor Victor David Brenner to commemorate Lincoln’s 100th birthday.

 The Reverse of The 1929 Wheat Penny